parallax/developer-docs/docs/guides/next-gen-images/README.md

----
-sidebar: auto
----

 # Next Gen Image Formats

-Next gen image formats, such as WebP, JPEG 2000 and JPEG XR have superior compression and quality when compared to regular JPEGs and PNGs.
+Next-gen image formats, such as WebP, JPEG 2000 and JPEG XR have superior compression and quality when compared to regular JPEGs and PNGs.
 The benefits of using these formats is that they will load faster, and be smaller in size.

 ## WebP